kovaltine/rock-paper-scissors/README.md

 # rock-paper-scissors

-simple rock paper scissors game from Web Development 101 of The Odin Project.
+simple rock paper scissors game from The Odin Project